yasian8/langium-website/hugo/content/calculator-tutorial/0-setup.md

 weight: 300
 ---

+## Prerequisites

+None.

+## Goal

+Make your environment ready for Langium.

 ## Start with Yeoman

 * [ ] Open VSCode in your prefered working directory, I will call it `<cwd>` from now on.